How Often Should You Water a Cactus (A Complete Guide)

 During this time of year, you should water your plant once every week or two weeks.

-During these months, be sure that the soil is completely dry before watering again, and then let it drain fully.
+During these months, ensure the soil is completely dry before watering again, and then let it drain fully.

 If you have a fast-draining potting mix – this will also help prevent overwatering, which can cause root rot in winter when temperatures are milder.